ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 # Compare and Swap

 Modern CPUs have built-in support for the atomic `Compare And Swap` operations.
-In Java they're available via `java.util.concurrent.atomic` package.
+In Java CAS operations are available via `java.util.concurrent.atomic` package.
 Generally, such an operation consists of 4 steps:

   * (1) Read the value from memory and save it for future reference
   * (2) Perform a necessary update of the value
-  * (3) Read the value once again, make sure it hasn't changed since (1)
+  * (3) Read the value once again, make sure it hasn't changed since (1) by comparing it with a saved value
   * (4) Perform commit of the new value

 The alert reader will notice that such operations are prone to so called `ABA Problems`, or a false-positive match, when the value between read and write operations is getting changed from `A` to `B` and then back to `A`.
 Although CPU designers have already solved this problem for us by adding a counter alongside with the value being swapped.
 Every operation will receive a value together with a counter, which both will be later used for when attempting a commit.
+If you need such guarantees on JVM, you'd need to use an `AtomicStampedReference`.

 New value will be immediately visible for all the reading threads.
 While write or swap operation is performed, old value is available for